Redemptoristines: History

 The cradle of the Redemptoristines is Scala, not far from Amalfi, Italy.
 Thomas Falcoia, of the Congregation Pii Operarii, formed a community of nuns there and gave them a rule.
 Later he became Bishop of Castellammare.
-He was director of Alphonsus Liguori when a new rule was said to have been revealed to Sister Maria Celeste Crostarosa in a vision.
+He was director of Alphonsus Liguori when a new rule was said to have been revealed to Maria Celeste Crostarosa in a vision.

 The bishop favoured the rule and asked Alphonsus to give the nuns the spiritual exercises and to organize the community as he judged best.
 The congregation was founded as an order of contemplative nuns.
 Alphonsus set up observance of the new rule by meditation on the life and virtues of Christ.
 The details of their daily life were to commemorate phases of His life.
-They were to pray in a special manner for the apostolic works of the Redemptorists.
+When the Redemptorists were founded just a few years later, the nuns committed to praying in a special way for their apostolic works.

 The institute began on 23 May 1731.
 A second monastery was founded by Alphonsus, when bishop, in his episcopal city, Sant'Agata de' Goti.
 The rule was approved by Benedict XIV in 1750.

-Nearly a hundred years after the foundation at Scala, Joseph Passerat sent two ladies, Mlle.
-Eugénie Dijon and the Countess Welsersheim, to Sant'Agata dei Goti to learn the rule and spirit of the Redemptoristines.
+Nearly a hundred years after the foundation at Scala, Joseph Passerat sent Eugénie Dijon and the Countess Welsersheim to Sant'Agata dei Goti to learn the rule and spirit of the Redemptoristines.
 They received the habit at Rome from Cardinal Carlo Odescalchi.
 They founded houses at Vienna and Bruges.